abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.rst

     \frac{Tr(H)^2}{Det(H)} < \frac{(r+1)^2}{r} \; \text{where} \; r = \frac{\lambda_1}{\lambda_2}; \; \lambda_1 > \lambda_2

 If this ratio is greater than a threshold, called **edgeThreshold** in OpenCV, that keypoint is discarded.
-It is given as 10 in paper.
+It is given as 10 in the paper.

 So it eliminates any low-contrast keypoints and edge keypoints and what remains is strong interest points.